Exchange (Bilateral) Japan: Kansai Gaidai University

 |Arts, Asian Studies, Communication, Cultural Studies, Economics, International Business, International Studies, Japanese, Marketing, Religious Studies|

 |Eligibility||3.0 GPA; at least a sophomore standing at the time of application|

 |Partner Website||Click Here|

 Students must have sophomore standing, a 3.0 GPA at time of application, a clean disciplinary record and be back at UW-W for one semester before graduating.
 Preference will be given to those students who have a major or minor in Asian studies or Japanese.
 For more information on Kansai Gaidai's course listing, click here.

-Kansai Gaidai offers students the choice between a homestay and living in a dormitory.
-The homestay provides students with an authentic Japanese culture experience.
-Host families are carefully selected by the Center for International Education and are committed to giving students the best opportunity to learn while in their country.
+Kansai Gaidai offers students the choice to live in a homestay or in a dormitory.
+The homestay provides students with an authentic Japanese culture experience: host families are carefully selected by the Center for International Education and are committed to giving students the best opportunity to learn while abroad.

 Cost of Attendance, Financial Aid, and Scholarships

 As with all approved study abroad programs, UW-W financial aid can be used on this program.
 Eligible students are encouraged to apply for the Wisconsin Grant for Study Abroad, and UW-W and external study abroad scholarships are available.